U.S. exchange-traded funds open up China's market

-NEW YORK (Reuters) - U.S. asset managers are eagerly expanding into China’s stock market by launching exchange-traded funds that invest in the country’s locally listed equities, hoping to cash in on the early success of the first of such U.S.-listed ETFs.
+NEW YORK, March 19 (Reuters) - U.S. asset managers are eagerly expanding into China’s stock market by launching exchange-traded funds that invest in the country’s locally listed equities, hoping to cash in on the early success of the first of such U.S.-listed ETFs.

 Issuers Deutsche Asset and Wealth Management and Van Eck Global are among those adding funds after seeing their own initial forays into the market quickly attract assets.
 China cleared the way for these new funds when it dramatically expanded foreign access to its markets in March 2013.